vdbrink/vdbrink.github.io/jura/jura_faq.md

 When you buy and use a Jura coffee machine, you have a lot of questions.

-I have a separated page about [maintenance](jura_cleaning_maintenance) look here if your answer is maybe here.
+I have a separate page about [maintenance](jura_cleaning_maintenance) look here if your answer is maybe here.

 If your question is not answered here, please use Jura social media groups like [Facebook - JURA COFFEE MACHINE OWNERS GROUP](https://www.facebook.com/groups/526724898563529)